Sarcasm/irony-mode/README.md

     cmake -DUSE_RPATH=ON ..

-## auto-complete acts strangely, it tries to complete inside string literals
+__auto-complete acts strangely, it tries to complete inside string literals...__

 In order to enable header completion, such as: